ChienChienChien/Material_Forecasting_System/README.md

 # Raw Material Inventory Forecasting and Stockout Alert System

-This project integrates inventory, procurement, inbound delivery, production planning, and BOM data to forecast daily raw material inventory movements, enabling earlier identification of stockout risks and timely corrective action.
+This project integrates cross-system data to forecast daily changes in future raw-material inventory, enabling early identification of potential material shortages and timely response actions.

 ## Purpose

-Operationalizing the lowest-cost BOM requires more than the reliable data foundation provided by the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md).
-The required raw materials must also be available when the BOM is executed in production.
+For the lowest-cost BOM to be successfully implemented, not only the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md) must provide a stable data foundation, but also the lowest-cost BOM must be exactly executated in producting operation.

-This project integrates inventory, procurement, inbound delivery, production planning, and BOM data to build a daily supply-and-demand forecast for the next three months, supported by tiered alerts.
-It enables relevant teams to expedite materials or adjust production plans early enough to meet the raw material requirements of the lowest-cost BOM.
+By integrating inventory, purchase orders, inbound deliveries, production plans, and BOM data, the project establishes a daily inventory forecast and tiered alerting mechanism for the next three months.
+This enables collaborate teams to expedite materials or adjust production plans in advance to meet the raw-material requirements of the lowest-cost BOM.

 ## Outcomes